 You should rely only on the information in this prospectus.
-We and the selling stockholders have not authorized anyone to provide you with different information.
-We and the selling stockholders are offering to sell, and seeking offers to buy, shares of our stock only in jurisdictions where offers and sales are permitted.
+We have not authorized anyone to provide you with different information.
+We are offering to sell, and seeking offers to buy, shares of our stock only in jurisdictions where offers and sales are permitted.
 You should assume that the information in this prospectus is only accurate as of the date of this prospectus.
 Our business and financial condition may have changed since that date.